111903050/Advanced-Maths-Operations-Validations/README.md

 - Power of the given number
 - Check if given number is a Perfect Square

+#Features
+-Automated Testing Tool
+-Robust testing for various type of inputs for the functions -easy to understand and debug test case interface

 # Compilation Instructions
+-Clone the the project in your remote system
+-install necessary library ie unittest
-- The most basic way to run the program is ` python3 testerTool.py `
+- Then run the command : ` python3 testerTool.py ` in the command line interface